Reviews You Can Rely On

 So-so durability

-The Danish Endurance Unisex Merino 3-Pack is a Merino-synthetic blend sock that comes in a three-pack.
+The Danish Endurance Unisex Merino 3-Pack is a Merino-synthetic blend sock in a three-pack.
 It is comfortable, performs well across most metrics, and is compatible with boots or shoes.
 Breathability is at the top of the class due to a unique venting stitch design that runs across the ankle and up the shin.
 The cushioning underfoot is sufficient for longer multi-day hikes, trail runs, or day hikes over tough terrain.
 It also comes in a unisex fit that our male and female testers found snug and true to size.

 Read more: Danish Endurance Unisex Merino 3-Pack review